OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

     - Redgate - download [here](https://marketplace.atlassian.com/apps/1213347/redgate-dlm-automation-for-bamboo?hosting=server&tab=overview)

 ### Deployment Target
-It is not recommended to install an Octopus Tentacle on SQL Server.
-The [documentation](https://octopus.com/docs/deployment-examples/sql-server-databases#SQLServerdatabases-Tentacles) goes into further details why.
+Installing an Octopus Tentacle on SQL Server is a big no-no.  The [documentation](https://octopus.com/docs/deployment-examples/sql-server-databases#SQLServerdatabases-Tentacles) goes into further details why.
 Instead, we will be installing the tentacle on a jump box which sits between Octopus Deploy and SQL Server.
-For security you have two options, you can use integrated security, by setting the tentacle to run as a service account or user account.
+For security purposes I recommend running the tentacle as a specific user account.
+This way you can make use of integrated security.
 Here is [some documentation](https://octopus.com/docs/infrastructure/windows-targets/running-tentacle-under-a-specific-user-account) on how to configure that.
+Keep in mind that only works if you are using Active Directory.
+If you are not using that, you can still use this process, you will just need to use SQL Users instead.

 For the jump box you will need to install the following items:
 - SQL Change Automation PowerShell 3.0